Hernia Symptoms, Causes, and Treatment Options | Gleneagles Hospital Penang

 2. Femoral Hernia

-This happens when a part of the intestine pushes the inner thigh or top of the femur.
-Femoral hernias are more common in older women.
+A femoral hernia occurs when a part of the intestine pushes the inner thigh or top of the femur.
+Femoral hernias are more common in older women, and are generally located below the inguinal canal.
+Femoral hernias can cause a bulge or discomfort in the groin area and may require surgical hernia repair.

 3. Umbilical Hernia